 Brooks Falls Trail: A short hike to the Brooks Falls viewing platform, where you can see brown bears up close.

-Dumpling Mountain Trail: A moderate hike that offers stunning views of the surrounding landscape.
+Dumpling Mountain Trail: A moderate hike that offers beautiful views.

 Kukak Bay Trail: A challenging hike that takes you to the scenic Kukak Bay.